amanat-mahmud/Ecommerce-Sales-Analysis/README.md

 - [Dashboard](#-dashboard)

 ## ❓ Problem Statement
-The company faces challenges in optimizing sales and promotions strategies, necessitating a deeper understanding of user behavior, product performance, and promotional impact across various dimensions.
+In a competitive market, understanding the factors driving sales performance, profitability, and customer satisfaction is crucial for sustainable growth.
+Our organization faces challenges in identifying top performing products, optimizing inventory, optimizing sales and promotions strategies necessitating a deeper understanding of user behavior.
+Additionally, we need to understand the financial impact of discounts  to enhance our profit margins.

 ## 🎯 Objective
 Analyze sales and promotions data to identify key trends and insights, segmenting analysis by Overview, Product, Day/Time, Brand, and State for targeted insights.
 Aims include identifying best-selling brands, assessing financial health, understanding various factors' impact on sales, and providing actionable recommendations.